-SOCIAL SECURITY NUMBER

-DATE OF BIRTH

-DEPT.

-CAMPUS PHONE NUMBER

-CERTIFICATION

-Iand ve in a committed relationship and are each

-other's Domestic Partner in accorda nce with the following criteria and are eligible for University benefits as Domest
+Iand certify that we live in a committed relationship and are each other's Domestic Partner in accordance with the following ng criteria and are eligible for University benefits as Domes Partners

-Partners.

-We are each other's sole Domes stic Partner and intend to remain so in definitely.

-• We are of the same sex.

-We are not legally married to anyone.

-We share a residence and have done so for at least six months.

-We are both age 18 or older and mentally competent to consent.

-We re not related by blood to a degree of closeness which would prohibit legal marriage in the state in which we

-reside.

-We would marry or establish a legally recognized Domestic Partnership if it were available to us under the laws

-state in which we live.

-We are jointly responsible for each other's common welfare and share financial obligations which could be

-demonstrated upon request by providing proof of the existence of at least three of the following (please check):

-ignitial point in joint mortgage or lease or other appropriate written evidence of common residence such as joint utility bills

-□ designation of Domestic Partner as primary beneficiary in:
+- We are each other's sole Domestic Partner and intend to remain so indefinitely. - We are of the same sex. - We are not legally married to anyone. - We share a residence and have done so for at least six months. - We are both age 18 or older and mentally competent to consent. - We re not related by blood to a degree of closeness which would prohibit legal marriage in the state in which we reside - We would marry or establish a legally recognized Domestic Partnership if it were available to us under the laws state in which we live. - We are jointly responsible for each other's common welfare and share financial obligations which could be demonstrated upon request by providing proof of the existence of at least three of the following (please check): - □ joint mortgage or lease or other appropriate written evidence of common residence such as joint utility bills - □ designation of Domestic Partner as primary beneficiary in:

-my or my Domestic Partner's s will, or
+my or my Domestic Partner's will, or

 life Insurance, or